Linda-Imeri/Security_Project/README.md

 4. Create-user

-      Creates a public / private RSA pair with the names <name> .xml and <name> .pub.xml within the key directory.
+      Creates a public / private RSA pair with the names <name> .pem and <name> .pub.pem within the keys directory.

 5. Delete-user